"Why spend so much for lights when I can get them cheaper without the name brand?"

 When dealing with silicone glue, there is no turning back.
 If your lens becomes damaged, you are stuck purchasing an entirely new light.
 If your windshield cracks, you wouldn't throw away or sell the vehicle, would you?
 You shouldn't have to do that with your lights either.
 Don't get stuck buying a new light if you simply want to change the pattern or repair any damage that may occur on the trail or race course.

 Prone to Dry Rot and Leaks:

 Not only is silicone glue more susceptible to dry rot, shrinkage and cracking, but as silicone dries, it becomes static, losing its ability to rebound.
 When your light faces changes in pressure or temperature, the silicone seal will remain in the same form.
 This can often times lead to an improper seal around the lens.

 Even when correct amounts are applied, silicone glue is more prone to imperfections than a pre-formed O-ring.
 Very commonly, air bubbles will form within the glue, creating an easy pathway for moisture.

 Top Bin LED

-This color temperature mimics the sun during a clear afternoon.
-The human eye has evolved to prefer the whiteness of 5000k light over higher color temperatures.
-Using lights in this color range grants you better ability to recognize variations in terrain.
+The human eye operates best at an optimum color temperature of 5000k.
+This color temperature mimics the sun on a clear afternoon.
+Using LED lights in this color range grants you better ability to recognize variations in terrain.
 This improves the perceived distance and performance of your lights, meaning less overall light is required.
 Learn more about DayLight here.